AAROC/AnsibleBootCamp/handson/Ansible/Installing Ansible.md

+# Installing Ansible

-Installing Ansible is described at [the Ansible documentation site](http://docs.ansible.com/ansible/intro_installation.html)
+Installing Ansible is described at [the Ansible documentation site](http://docs.ansible.com/ansible/intro_installation.html).
+The reccommended way to install Ansible uis to use pip :

+`pip install ansible`

 Installing Ansible: